puppetlabs-toy-chest/puppetlabs-openstack/README.md

   * Management network.
   * Data network.

 This module have been tested with Puppet 3.3.
 Additionally, this module depends upon Hiera.
+Object sore support depends upon exported resources and PuppetDB.

 ###Beginning with havana

-To begin, you will need to do some basic setup on the compute node. selinux needs to be disabled on the compute nodes to give OpenStack full control over the KVM hypervisor and other necessary services.
+To begin, you will need to do some basic setup on the compute node.
+SELinux needs to be disabled on the compute nodes to give OpenStack full control over the KVM hypervisor and other necessary services.
 This is the only node that SELinux needs to be disabled on.